langchain-ai/langsmith-cookbook/testing-examples/pytest/README.md

         client.list_runs(project_name=results["project_name"])
     )
-    scores = [f.score for f in feedback] assert sum(scores) / len(scores) > 0.95, "Aggregate score should be 0.0"
+    scores = [f.score for f in feedback] assert sum(scores) / len(scores) > 0.95, "Aggregate score should be greater than 95%"
 ```

 The test is fairly simple.
 The chain is injected via the pytest fixture defined above, and we directly call the `run_on_dataset` evaluation method in LangChain.
 The test uses an off-the-shelf evaluator (`cot_qa`) to grade the results.
 This evaluator uses chain-of-thought prompting
 to predict "correctness" based on the dataset outputs.

-We will improve the UX for returning feedback shortly :).

-As mentioned before, aggregate evaluations tend to strike the proper balance in most cases of providing better information about your chain without being too
+As mentioned before, aggregate evaluations tend to strike the proper balance for most development teams.
+They provide important information about your chain without being too
 flakey on individual data points when minor behavioral changes occur.
-Unit testing LLMs in general can suffer from inappropriately raising errors on minor behavior
+Unit testing LLMs on individual data points can introduce unhelpful friction by inappropriately raising errors on minor behavior
-changes that don't impact aggregate performance.
-Furthermore, the input domain of most LLM apps are large enough that it's impossible to write sufficient individual unit tests
-to check every edge case, and if you can narrow down the input space to be able to unit test it exhaustively, it's likely an LLM isn't necessary for the task you're trying to
-perform.
+changes even when aggregate performance improves.

-There are, however, instances where you have test cases to use as "smoke tests" you know absolutely must pass every time.
-For these cases, you can set the threshold to 1.0.
+There are, however, instances where you may want test cases to use as "smoke tests" that you know must pass every time.
+For these cases, you can set the threshold to 1.0 and skip to the [Discussion](#discussion).

 If you strongly prefer a more "pythonic" approach, the next section is for you.

 ##### Unit testing

 You can directly unit test your LLMs and chains using LangSmith datasets.
 The following test case demonstrates one way to do so.